 I read 50 articles (which I have linked at the end of this post, including the top 5) and online posts to better understand how you – as a job applicant or job seeker – may overcome the hurdle of being screened by an ATS.

 However, remember that it isn’t all robots and computers.
 People always review applications and your resume.
+Even with the so-called ‘knockout questions’, your application cannot be hidden from the person using the ATS – which is a legal requirement.
 A person makes the decision to invite an applicant for an interview.

 The best practices you must follow to build an ATS friendly resume